ibm-cloud-docs/vpc/lb-faqs.md

 {: #max-number-listeners}
 {: faq}

-10 is the maximum number of front-end listeners that you can define with your application load balancer.
+10 is the maximum number of front-end listeners that you can define with your ALB.

 ## What's the maximum number of virtual server instances I can attach to my back-end pool?
 {: #server-instances-back-end-pool-alb}